Tick Fire: Political response

-Secretary of State

-Other Events

 Later on October 25, Governor Newsom traveled to Sonoma County to survey areas impacted by the Kincade Fire and meet with emergency responders, residents, health officers and local and state officials.

-Affected Communities
+Evacuations

 More than 4,000 residents in the Northeast Santa Clarita area were evacuated during the Tick Fires.
 Canyon Country was one of the most affected communities.
 Mandatory evacuations were located along Tick Canyon Road from Abelia Road to Summit Knoll Road.

-Impact on Residents

 The power outages caused residents difficulty during escape, as they had to pack belongings in their houses without light.
 There was difficulty evacuating, as traffic lights were disabled.
 This, along with road closures caused slow, heavy traffic.

 While Santa Clarita families in the urban areas were more easily able to escape, residents on farms had greater difficulty evacuating.
 One account of a farmer in Canyon Country, Samantha Hull, described evacuating from her farm: "We were running through a pitch-black house trying to grab animals.”
 Other Santa Clarita farmers let their animals roam free or attempt to hull them into their vehicles and escape.